Staff Educational Assistance Plan

 Princeton University encourages you to further your education by reimbursing a portion of your undergraduate or graduate school expenses.

 You are eligible to participate in the Staff Educational Assistance Plan on the first of the month after one year of benefits-eligible service.
+Prior service may count towards the waiting period.
+Contact the benefits team if you worked for the University within five years of your rehire date.

 To receive reimbursement, you must: